AutomCoding/wp-predikan/src/readme.txt

 = 2.0.1 =
 * Fix episode descriptions in the podcast feed.
 * Minor security fixes.
-* Update defult channel logotype.
+* Update default channel logotype.

 = 2.0.0 =
 * Major rewrite of the podcast feed code, making it more customizable.